braulioti/job_match.brau.io/README.md

 The translated content should have a constant before the "=" and the translation after it.
 Example: `EXIT=Exit`.
 To facilitate understanding of the file, the values are being organized in alphabetical order.

+Whenever you add a new language file in the `languages/` folder, it is recommended to also create the corresponding Swagger documentation file for that language inside `api/swagger`, following the same locale naming pattern (for example: `en_US.yaml`, `pt_BR.yaml`).

 ## Backend API Project

 ### Installation